apache/mesos/docs/authorization.md

 ### Examples

-Consider for example the following ACL: Only principal `foo` can register frameworks within the `analytics` role.
-All principals can register to any other role (including the principal `foo` since permissive is the default behavior).
+Consider for example the following ACL: Only principal `foo` can register frameworks subscribed to the `analytics` role.
+All principals can register frameworks subscribing to any other roles (including the principal `foo` since permissive is the default behavior).

 ```json
 {